-His father Luigi Piròvano was already working as a vine grower.
-Around 150 of the new varieties carry the name Pirovano plus number, which served but mostly only as breeding material.
-Alberto Piròvano already started crossing at the age of 15 (Source: Pierre Galet ).
-The Pirovano varieties were for commercial use, which were Agostenga Rosa (P. 14), Angelo Pirovano (P. 2), aromatica (P. 393), Aurora (P. 100), Ciclopica (P. 60), Delizia di Vaprio (P. 46a), Formosa (P. 245), ignea (P. 185), Italia (P. 65), Marengo (P. 205), Mendel (P. 532), Pardina (P. 130), Perlona (P. 54), Primus (P. 7), San Martino (P. 215), Servabilis (P. 221), Solferino (P. 316), Victor (P. 314) and Volta (P. 105).
-The Pirovano 1 was crossing partner for Schönburger, the Pirovano 62 for Giovanni Dalmasso (1886-1974) in Conegliano (Veneto) created four new breeds Giovanna.
+His father Luigi Piròvano was also a vine grower.
+Around 150 of the new varieties bear the name Pirovano plus number, which mostly served only as breeding material.
+Alberto Piròvano started crossing at the age of 15 (source: Pierre Galet ).
+The Pirovano varieties were for commercial use, that was Agostenga Rosa (P. 14), Angelo Pirovano (P. 2), aromatica (P. 393), Aurora (P. 100), Ciclopica (P. 60), Delizia di Vaprio (P. 46a), Formosa (P. 245), ignea (P. 185), Italia (P. 65), Marengo (P. 205), Mendel (P. 532), Pardina (P. 130), Perlona (P. 54), Primus (P. 7), San Martino (P. 215), Servabilis (P. 221), Solferino (P. 316), Victor (P. 314) and Volta (P. 105).
+The Pirovano 1 was a crossing partner for Schönburger who have favourited Pirovano 62 for that of Giovanni Dalmasso (1886-1974) in Conegliano (Veneto) created four new varieties Giovanna.
 Liana.
 Teresita and viola,